Comb duck: Description

-This common species is unmistakable.
 It is one of the largest species of duck.
 Length can range from 56 to 76 cm, wingspan ranges from 116 to 145 cm and weight from 1.03 to 2.9 kg.
 Adults have a white head freckled with dark spots, and a pure white neck and underparts.
 The upperparts are glossy blue-black upperparts, with bluish and greenish iridescence especially prominent on the secondaries (lower arm feathers).
 The male is much larger than the female, and has a large black knob on the bill.

 If seen at a distance, immature comb ducks can also be mistaken for a fulvous whistling duck (Dendrocygna bicolor).
 However, knob-billed ducks in immature plumage are rarely seen without adults nearby and thus they are usually easily identified, too.

 Ecology

 It breeds in still freshwater swamps and lakes in the tropics.
 It is largely resident, apart from dispersion in the wet season.

 This duck feeds on vegetation by grazing or dabbling and to a lesser extent on small fish, invertebrates, and seeds.
 It can become a problem to rice farmers.
 Knob-billed ducks often perch in trees.
 They are typically seen in flocks, small in the wet season, up to 100 in the dry season.
 Sometimes they separate according to sex.